-We, uh...drink a lot of coffee around here.
+We drink a lot of coffee around here.
 Peets is around the corner.
 Philz is around the corner.
-We cold brew coffee at home.
+We cold brew coffee at home and the Chemex is the only tool in our kitchen that gets used every single day.
 So I guess Emilia's love of coffee and coffee shops comes naturally.

 And I promise...it all started innocently enough.
 Last Christmas, my brother gave Emilia a little wooden coffee maker.
 It was, without a doubt, her favorite gift.
 After seeing how much she loved it, I (jokingly, of course) said to my husband, "Maybe I'll build her a coffee shop to go with it."
 We laughed, because, come on.
 Do you know how much time that would take?

 As it turns out, quite a lot of time.
 Because I did go ahead and make her a coffee shop.
 We named it "Millz Coffee" in honor of our beloved Philz (and, well, because Mills is her nickname).
 And I must confess that I did spend WAY too much time designing a logo for her.

 (One note about the photos.
 We live in a town house.
 Said town house does not get a lot of natural light.
 And the coffee shop is in the deepest darkest corner of the house.
 I did the best I could given the circumstances).

 I don't know how to sew, so I faked it with the felt food.
 Muffins, a sad cupcake, a sad chocolate chip cookie, french macarons, an almond croissant, and 2 chocolate glazed donuts.
 I think "sewing" all those took longer than the actual building process.